Coronavirus: New Zealand Olympic Committee secretary general Kereyn Smith 'couldn't perceive' Tokyo Games not going ahead

 The Games are set to be held in Tokyo from late July to early August, and many have suggested they should be cancelled or postponed due to the pandemic.

-Speaking to the Radio Sport Breakfas, Smith said the powers-that-be had put plenty of measures in place to ensure the Games have the best chance possible of going ahead.
+Speaking to the Radio Sport Breakfast, Smith said the powers-that-be had put plenty of measures in place to ensure the Games have the best chance possible of going ahead.

 READ MORE: